osteele/osteele.com/wp/wp-content/plugins/flexo-archives-widget/readme.txt

 1. Expand `flexo-archives-widget.VERSION.zip`
 1. Upload the whole `flexo-archives-widget` directory to the `/wp-content/plugins/` directory.
 1. Activate the Flexo Archives Widget plugin through the 'Plugins' menu in WordPress.
-1. To add the widget to your sidebar, go to Presentation -> Widgets in WordPress (Design -> Widgets in WordPress 2.6).
+1. To add the widget to your sidebar, go to the widgets panel in your admin interface.
 1. Configure the widget's title and whether post counts are displayed.

 == Frequently Asked Questions ==